cinemaSkrillex/R-Teh/documentation/developper/technology_choices/build_system.md

 ---
 # Technology choices - Build System

-When evaluating build systems for our project, we considered several options, including CMake, Meson, and Bazel.
+When evaluating build systems for our project, we considered several options, including CMake, Meson.
 After careful evaluation, we decided to use CMake as our build system for the following reasons:

 ## Table of Contents